 With its sandy beaches, smuggler’s coves and turquoise waters, Cornwall is renowned for its natural beauty.
 And as a haven of biodiversity and ecological research, it’s a fitting location for the G7 summit in mid-June 2021.
-While world leaders discuss key environmental issues on a global scale, if you’re dreaming of a trip to Britain, you can get inspired by this south-west gem, where leading horticultural highlights and sustainable seafood practices blend with centuries-old traditions preserved for all to enjoy.
+While world leaders discuss key environmental issues on a global scale, future visitors dreaming of a trip to Britain can get inspired by this south-west gem, where leading horticultural highlights and sustainable seafood practices blend with centuries-old traditions preserved for all to enjoy.

 From top attractions to lesser-known alternatives, our round up reveals the sustainable heart of Cornwall, as well as top tips for those wishing to discover another corner of Britain.

 Since launching in 2001, the Eden Project has transformed a disused china clay pit near St Austell, Cornwall, into a world-renowned attraction with sustainability at its core.
 Originally created to protect and conserve important and endangered plants, the site combines epic outdoor exploration with interactive education and even a new geothermal energy project.
 One of its giant biomes houses the world’s largest indoor rainforest, complete with a waterfall and Canopy Walkway, while the Mediterranean Biome takes visitors on a journey through the planet’s warm temperate regions.
 Thousands of other plant varieties stimulate the senses in 20 acres of outdoor gardens, packed with ornamental blooms, sculptures and paths to explore, while various sculptures reveal the ecological importance of different plants and insects, including Bombus the Giant Bee.